 Thus, we can see that from the beginning of the 20th century, both disease-specific (selective) approaches to improving health as well as more comprehensive facility-based approaches to providing health services were emerging.
 In developing countries in the early part of the 20th century, more comprehensive approaches to reaching the entire population beyond facilities had not emerged until the 1930s with the development of the Ding Xian project 100 miles south of Beijing.

 This project was developed by C. C. Chen, an experienced Yale-educated literacy expert who had developed methods for mass education among the rural poor, and Dr. John B. Grant, who was the first Professor of Public Health at the Peking Union Medical College under an arrangement with the Rockefeller Foundation.8 There, in the absence of any formally trained health workers and facilities, “farmer scholars” were trained to administer simple treatments at home using 16 essential and safe drugs, to give talks and demonstrations on health and hygiene, to maintain clean water supplies, to vaccinate for smallpox and other infections, and to record births and deaths.
 These “farmer scholars” were the world’s first example of what we know today as CHWs, and this program served as the prototype for the “Barefoot Doctor” program.
-This program emerged in the 1950s at a time when China had one of the highest deaths rates in the world (a crude death rate of 25 per 1,000 population and an infant mortality rate of 200 per 1,000 live births).9 More than one million Barefoot Doctors received three months of training in traditional Chinese medicine as well as Western medicine.9 They were not formally doctors, though, and their work would be described today as community-based primary health care since a range of basic curative and preventive services were being provided outside of health facilities.
+This program emerged in the 1950s at a time when China had one of the highest deaths rates in the world (a crude death rate of 25 per 1,000 population and an infant mortality rate of 200 per 1,000 live births).9 More than one million Barefoot Doctors received three months of training in traditional Chinese medicine as well as Western medicine.9 They were not formally doctors, though, and their work would be described today as community-based primary health care since a range of basic curative, promotive and preventive services were being provided outside of health facilities.

 In the early 1940s, the foundations for primary health care in India were laid, with a notable influence of the Dawson Report from England 20 years earlier.
 The Health Survey and Development Committee, most widely known as the Bhore Committee, was established in 1943 to review the existing health conditions of India and to make recommendations for the future of health services in the country.
 It was chaired by Sir Joseph Bhore and included some of the international public health luminaries of the day, including Dr. Grant.
 After working in China in the 1930s, he had become the Director of the All India Institute of Hygiene and Public Health in Calcutta.
 The Committee met regularly for two years and submitted its report in 1946.
 The report called for the initial development of primary health centers that would each serve 40,000 people and have for their staff two medical officers, four public health nurses, one nurse, four midwives, four trained dais, two sanitary inspectors, two health assistants, one pharmacist, and 15 other lower-level workers.
 The plan called for the later development of “primary health units” with hospitals of 75 beds and other services for each 10,000 to 20,000 population.10